 You would never commit to a full production run of a new apparel line without seeing a sample, and the same rule applies to your store fixtures.
 A digital rendering can look perfect on screen, but you need to see and feel the real thing.
 Requesting a prototype allows you to assess the material quality, construction, and finish firsthand.
 This is your chance to catch any design flaws or durability issues before you've ordered hundreds of units.
 A supplier who offers robust design and prototyping services understands the importance of getting it right from the start.
 This step is critical for quality control and ensures the final product meets your brand's standards and customer expectations.

-Compare Pricing and Payment Terms
+Compare Quotes and Payment Options

 While it’s tempting to go with the lowest bidder, the cheapest option is rarely the best value.
 When comparing quotes, look at the complete picture, not just the per-unit price.
 Does the price include shipping, installation, or taxes?
 What are the payment terms?
 A supplier offering flexible terms might be more valuable than one with a slightly lower price but rigid payment schedules.
 Choosing the right manufacturing partner is a decision that affects your long-term business sustainability.
 Ask about potential discounts for bulk orders and be clear about the total cost of ownership to ensure there are no surprises down the road.
 This helps you manage your budget effectively and build a financially sound partnership.

-Review Shipping and Return Policies
+Review Their Shipping and Return Policies

 Logistics can make or break a multi-store rollout.
 A supplier might create beautiful fixtures, but if they can't get them to your locations on time and in perfect condition, it creates a major bottleneck.
 Discuss their shipping process in detail.
 Do they have experience with complex, multi-location distributions?
 What is their policy for handling items damaged in transit?
 Given the potential for supply chain disruptions, it’s crucial to partner with a supplier that has a strong logistics and distribution network.
 A clear and fair policy for returns and damages shows that a supplier stands behind their product and is prepared to solve problems when they arise.

-Build a Long-Term Partnership
+Aim for a Long-Term Partnership

 The ideal supplier relationship is a collaborative partnership, not a simple transaction.
 You want a partner who is invested in your success and acts as a true extension of your team.
 Look for a supplier who offers dedicated project management and customer service.
 Do you have a single point of contact?
 How do they communicate updates or handle issues?
 Forward-thinking retailers develop collaborative approaches with their suppliers, sharing market insights and feedback that benefit both businesses.
 A partner who listens to your needs, offers expert advice, and communicates proactively is invaluable, ensuring every project runs smoothly from concept to completion.